 In her art, Naomi creates abstract imagery, inviting the discovery of nuanced beauty and significance.
 She employs the tools of photography, painting, and drawing to create a myriad of intricate details within balanced compositions, gently and assuredly commanding control over color, imagery, and materials.
 She has exhibited her artworks at venues in California, Nevada, Maryland, and Michigan.
 Naomi has received various awards including recognitions for fine art photography and as a top-selling artist for Minted.
 West Elm, Target, Design Sponge, Domino, Minted, Brit + Co., and more have published interviews with her and featured her artworks.

-In 2001, Ernest graduated magna cum laude from the University of Michigan, receiving her Bachelor of Arts in English.
-She currently lives in an old farmhouse with her husband and five children amidst the inspiring landscapes of rural Michigan.
+Naomi graduated magna cum laude from the University of Michigan with a Bachelor of Arts in English.
+She lives with her husband and five children in a very old farmhouse in Michigan.